 You can receive up to 5% of the investment each policy year, for at least 20 years, without having to pay any income tax.
-Withdrawals over 5% each policy year may also be subject to UK income tax.
+Withdrawals over 5% each policy year may also be subject to UK income tax at your highest rate.